 Yes!
 Store these muffins in an airtight container and freeze for up to 3 months.
 When ready to eat, let thaw on the counter or heat in the microwave.

 You can leave out the chocolate chips if you’d like.
-Swap them out with pecans or raisins for a fun twist!
+Swap them out with any nuts you enjoy like pecans or walnuts, or try raisins for a fun twist!

 More Pumpkin Recipes

 We love to cook all kinds of recipes, but baking holds a special place in our hearts.
 Whether you are making a pie, a cake, or any other kind of dessert, we have pumpkin recipes that will help you make those special memories in the kitchen!
 Two of our unique pumpkin recipes, Nothing Bundt Cake Pumpkin Spice and our Gingerbread Pumpkin Trifle, are especially fun to make.
 Here’s some more to try:

 - 1 ½ cup flour